gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Understanding the Abstract Syntax Tree

-To get an understanding at what is available in the Markdown AST, take a look at the markdown ast spec that is used in remark and other unist projects: [syntax-tree/mdast](https://github.com/syntax-tree/mdast).
+To get an understanding at what is available in the Markdown AST, take a look at the Markdown AST spec that is used in remark and other unist projects: [syntax-tree/mdast](https://github.com/syntax-tree/mdast).

 Starting out with a Markdown file as below: